 Recipients of CLAS Graduate Student Field Research Grants must spend at least four weeks (28 days) in the field and provide CLAS with a brief (two to four page) report, written in English, within two weeks following the termination of the award.
 The report should indicate: (1) how grant funds were expended; (2) travel schedule (where you went and how much time you spent in each locale); (3) what was accomplished; and (4) how research results will be utilized; (5) Fellows will need to present a paper in the Tinker Workshop scheduled for November 2018.

 Grant recipients also are responsible for completing all applicable documentation for expenditure of funds required by the University of Pittsburgh as standard policy and procedure.
-Expense reports must be completed within two weeks after the field research had been completed.
-Due to changes in the payment system at Pitt, CLAS will provide training meetings before students take their research trips.

-Recipients must acknowledge the assistance of the Center for Latin American Studies, University Center for International Studies, University of Pittsburgh, and the specific funding agency providing support for the grant in any publication, film, or other product resulting from research supported by this grant.
-CLAS would appreciate receiving copies of photographs illustrating research activities.

-Current | Recipients of CLAS Graduate Student Field Research Grants must spend at least four weeks (28 days) in the field and provide CLAS with a brief (two to four page) report, written in English, within two weeks following the termination of the award.
-The report should indicate: (1) how grant funds were expended; (2) travel schedule (where you went and how much time you spent in each locale); (3) what was accomplished; and (4) how research results will be utilized; (5) Fellows will need to present a paper in the Tinker Workshop scheduled for November 2018.

-Grant recipients also are responsible for completing all applicable documentation for expenditure of funds required by the University of Pittsburgh as standard policy and procedure.
 Expense reports must be submitted within two weeks after the field research had been completed.
 Due to changes in the payment system at Pitt, CLAS will provide training meetings before students take their research trips.

 Recipients must acknowledge the assistance of the Center for Latin American Studies, University Center for International Studies, University of Pittsburgh, and the specific funding agency providing support for the grant in any publication, film, or other product resulting from research supported by this grant.
 CLAS would appreciate receiving copies of photographs illustrating research activities.